Gluing Branes, I

+We will typically be interested in Higgs bundles on manifolds like ${\bf P}^1$ or a del Pezzo surface, whose canonical bundle is negative.
+Then the canonical bundle and its powers do not have sections, and so the reader may wonder whether the set of possible Higgs field configurations is going to be very limited.
+This concern goes away if we recall that the Higgs bundles involved may be meromorphic, i.e. they are valued not in the canonical bundle $K$ but in a twisted version $K(D)$ for some divisor $D$.
+For suitable $D$ the line bundle $K(D)$ and its powers can easily have sections.
+Intuitively in a brane picture, this corresponds to allowing for non-compact `flavour branes.'

-Of course in our applications the branes are often non-compact and we need to worry about boundary conditions.
-The meromorphic Higgs bundles that occur in $F$-theory have apparently not been much discussed in the mathematical literature.
-In special cases, the meromorphic bundle may actually be a quasi-parabolic Higgs bundle.
-Below we will review what this entails, in order to illustrate the type of ideas one needs in order to put the $F$-theoretic Higgs bundles on a firmer mathematical footing.
-We will try to be relatively brief, because these notions do not appear to be general enough, and because we will not explicitly use it in the present paper.
+Thus in applications one often needs to worry about boundary conditions.
+The specific meromorphic Higgs bundles that occur in $F$-theory have apparently not been much discussed in the mathematical literature, but closely related structures have been studied in much detail.
+A common type of meromorphic Higgs bundle is a quasi-parabolic Higgs bundle, see eg. \cite{SimpsonHarmonic}.
+Below we will review what this entails, in order to illustrate the type of structure that one will also encounter for $F$-theoretic Higgs bundles.
+We will try to be relatively brief, because we will not explicitly use them in the present paper.
+In recent years, the study of such defects has also been picked up in the physics literature under the name of surface operators.